 Getting into Studio Classes

 Studio art classes are very small (average 25 students) compared to courses from other departments on campus that can accommodate large numbers of students.
 No matter what the demand, our budget will only allow us a limited number of classes.
 Frosh may not take any lower division studios until they complete all three of the Art 10 series foundation courses, at which time they will be declared an Art Major and begin enrolling in lower division studios.

-To get into a studio art class, if you were not able to pre-enroll get on the wait list (making sure the desired class doesn't have a time conflict with currently enrolled classes).
-You will then need to attend the first day of class to see if any spaces are available.
+To get into a studio art class, if you were not able to pre-enroll get on the wait list (making sure the desired class doesn't have a time conflict with currently enrolled classes), you will need to attend the first day of class to see if any spaces are available.
 If there are open spaces, the instructor will issue permission codes that can be used to enroll the day after the first class meeting.
 It is imperative that if you want to add a class, or stay in a class that you have enrolled in, you must be at the first class meeting.
 If you miss the first class meeting, you may be dropped from the class or it will fill and you won't be able to add.

 General Education Requirements (G.E.)

 If you are not able to get into a foundation or studio course in a particular quater at UCSC, you can enroll in courses that fulfill GE requirements.
 You should balance major requirements and general education requirements throughout your career at UCSC and not focus completely on your GEs in your frosh or sophomore years, as this could delay your graduation.